 Proposals must be landscape-led from the start and across all design stages, as set out in the EFDC Green Infrastructure Strategy.
-They should respond to the District's distinctive setting; expand and enhance the green infrastructure network; improve access to, and the quality of, the surrounding Green Belt; and support a sustainable and diverse environment.
+They should respond to the District's distinctive setting and support a sustainable and diverse environment.

-The latest Environmental Bill requires development to deliver at least a 10% Biodiversity Net Gain (BNG), Stewardship and Maintenance strategies should clearly set out net gain outcomes, through habitat creation or enhancement for a minimum of 30 years.
-Local species should be specified to ensure long-term resilience.
-The GI strategy should be referred to with regards to stewardship, as it identifies stewardship models to ensure sustainable management and maintenance of green infrastructure.
+The latest Environmental Bill requires development to deliver at least a 10% Biodiversity Net Gain (BNG).
+Stewardship and Maintenance strategies should clearly set out net gain outcomes, through habitat creation or enhancement for a minimum of 30 years.